sadanandpai/javascript-code-challenges/challenges/objects-concepts.md

 <br />

-#### Q9
-### Show the different types of accessor properties available for object property and write a code defining them
+### Q. Show the different types of accessor properties available for object property and write a code defining them

 - `value` accessor is used to set the value of the property
 - `writable` accessor is used to set if the property can be modified or not